Essential travel tips for a vacation in Iceland

 Stay warm in Iceland

 Iceland is called Iceland for a reason.
 The weather changes all the time.
-It is necessary to follow the weather report but please keep in mind that predicting the weather here is sometimes near impossible.
-So be prepared for all kinds of weather even it is high summer.
-Wear layers, be prepared for heavy wind, horizontal rain and intense sunshine so bring sunglasses and sunscreen.
-There is more about dressing right on this page
+It is necessary to follow the weather report, but please keep in mind that predicting the weather here is sometimes near impossible.
+Be prepared for all kinds of weather, even in high summer.
+Wear layers; be prepared for strong winds, horizontal rain, and intense sunshine.
+Bring sunglasses and sunscreen.

 Winters in Iceland

 Winters in Iceland can be brutal.
 Be prepared.
-Again, think layers and never ever wear cotton if you are out and about in the wintertime.
-Wear waterproof shoes, wear gloves, have a warm hat and wear a warm waterproof jacket.
+Again, think layers, and never wear cotton if you are out and about in the winter.
+Wear waterproof shoes, gloves, a warm hat, and a warm waterproof jacket.
+Save luggage and money by renting clothes outdoors.

-Wearing jeans or other cotton clothing in the highlands on hiking trips in summer has proved fatal on several occasions.
-This sounds like a crazy exaggeration but it is not.
-The last point about safety is that the web site Safetravel.is has a lot of sound safety advice.
+Wearing jeans or other cotton clothing in the highlands during summer hiking trips has proven fatal on several occasions.
+This sounds like an exaggeration, but it is not.
+The last point about safety is that the website Safetravel.is has a lot of sound safety advice.
 Study and follow it.

 Advice for taking photos in Iceland

 Bring at least two cameras, one with a wide-angle lens and one with a long lens.
-You will want to switch between photographing the landscapes and wildlife.
-A great book on how to photograph Iceland by the master photograph Martin Schulz is available and contains a lot of good advice on how to photograph Icelandic nature and landscapes.
+You will want to switch between photographing the landscapes and the wildlife.
+A great book on photographing Iceland by master photographer Martin Schulz is available and offers valuable advice on capturing Iceland’s landscapes and nature.

 Don’t take risks when taking photos

-I have witnessed people at the edge of cliffs or right on the water´s edge at the Black Beach at Reynisfjara who risking their lives taking selfies.
-Don’t take unnecessary risks when taking photos.
+I have witnessed people at the edge of cliffs or right on the water´s edge at Black Beach at Reynisfjara risking their lives to take selfies.
+Sometimes, you see people stopped on a highway to take pictures of grazing sheep or horses.
+That is simply unacceptable and stupid behavior.

 Advice for drone photography in Iceland

-As my readers know I am a big fan of Iceland drone videos.
-Check the weather forecast when flying and avoid very windy conditions.
-They warn you to be careful when you are flying around waterfalls and birds.
+As my readers know, I am a big fan of Iceland drone videos.
+Check the weather forecast before flying and avoid flying in high-wind conditions.
+They warn you to be careful when flying near waterfalls and birds.
 Apparently, birds are prone to attack drones.
 Have extra batteries.
 Observe the restrictions on drone flying.

 Iceland vacation planning for hiking enthusiasts

-Hiking guides recommend mainly two things for those who are going hiking in Iceland.
-The first thing is that you should check the weather forecast and never ever wear cotton.
+Hiking guides recommend two key things for hikers in Iceland.
+First, check the weather forecast, and avoid wearing cotton or denim.
 Good waterproof and breathable shoes are essential.
-When you are choosing clothes to be ready for stormy and rainy weather.
-You will love wool and gore-tex in such weather.
-Cold rain with strong wind is more perilous than freezing temperatures in winter.
-Bring a compass, map and a GPS device.
+When choosing clothes for stormy, rainy weather, you will appreciate wool and Gore-Tex in such weather.
+Cold rain with strong winds is more perilous than freezing temperatures in winter.
+Bring a compass, a map, and a GPS device.
 Have plenty to drink and eat.
 Ask locals for advice.
-Follow the advice on Safetravel.is
+Follow the advice on Safetravel.is.

 Do your research for Iceland travel planning

 Do your research before coming to Iceland.
-This can be done by watching Youtube videos or reading travel magazines such as this one.
-Google Maps and Tripadvisor are great tools of course.
+This can be done by watching YouTube videos or reading travel magazines such as this one.
+Google Maps and TripAdvisor are great tools.

 More resources for Iceland travel planning